RatanRavichandran/tag-team/README.md

 - All tag validation happens live against AO3 — there's no static dataset.
 This means the game reflects whatever's actually on AO3 right now.
 - The API functions include basic caching headers to be polite to AO3's servers.
-- AO3 can rate-limit requests; the game handles 429s gracefully and shows a retry message.
+- AO3 can rate-limit requests